-With 2 days in Rome, Italy’s capital, you can explore highlights of one of the world’s oldest cities, brimming with historic treasures.
+With 2 days in Rome, Italy’s capital, you can explore the highlights of one of the world’s oldest cities, brimming with historic treasures.
 For many years it was a center of politics and power, and the epic structures from these eras live on today as popular tourist attractions.
 There is the Colosseum, which once held gladiatorial events and games as entertainment.
-There’s Vatican City, home to the famous Sistine Chapel and St. Peter’s Basilica, and the Trevi Fountain decorated with fine sculptures of the Roman deity Oceanus.
+There’s Vatican City, home to the famous Sistine Chapel and St. Peter’s Basilica.
+And don’t forget the Trevi Fountain decorated with fine sculptures of the Roman deity Oceanus.

 Begin your 2 days in Rome with a delightful Rome Market Tour and Cooking Experience.
-Your tour starts at Campo de’ Fiori market, where you’ll meet a professional chef who will help you choose the best produce.
+Your tour starts at Campo de’ Fiori market.
+Here, you’ll meet a professional chef who will help you choose the best produce.
 After you’ve picked your ingredients, venture to a kitchen in the heart of the city and learn traditional tips and tricks from the chef as you prepare homemade pasta.
 This tour offers a wonderful introduction to Roman cuisine and you can try your new recipes out on friends and family when you return home!

 Arise early and stroll to a local café to enjoy an early morning espresso as the city springs to life.
 We have a few of the best curated for you in this Rome Design Guide.
 Then it’s time to take your pick of delightful experiences in the city or beyond.
-The Rome Frascati Wine Tasting Tour takes you to the heart of Roman wine production, teaches you the secrets behind the local varieties.
+The Rome Frascati Wine Tasting Tour takes you to the heart of Roman wine production and teaches you the secrets behind the local varieties.
 You’ll enjoy tastings paired with delectable local accompaniments, followed by lunch in a traditional trattoria.
-If you prefer to stay in the city, get deeper into Roman cuisine with a cooking class with a local.
+If you prefer to stay in the city, dig deeper into Roman cuisine with a cooking class with a local.
 And if you’ve become obsessed with Roman pizza, learn how to make it yourself with this Roman pizza class.

 Embark on an evening Rome Food Tour to become an expert on the city’s flavors.
 The tour takes you to the Trastevere neighborhood, a delightful locale with cobbled streets and vine-covered trattorias with checkered tablecloths.
 Dive into culture, architecture, and history as a chef introduces you to the Rome many tourists never see.
 You’ll stop at local shops to sample regional specialties and then head to an exclusive location for fresh homemade pasta.
-Finish a five-star evening with a stay at a five-star hotel, J.K.
+Finish a five-star evening with a stay at the five-star hotel, J.K.
 Place Rome.
 Immaculately designed and centrally located with all the luxury amenities one could ask for, it’s the perfect way to end 2 days in Rome.

-2 Days in Rome and Beyond
+Is 2 Days in Rome Enough?